-This is what Robert Fritz states is the math of relationships – It takes two to say yes, and one to say no.
+Robert Fritz states that the math of relationships is that it takes two to say yes, and one to say no.

-When both parties are saying “yes” there is a big chance for a great relationship.
-But if one person is saying “no” there is little chance for a great relationship.
+When both parties say “yes,” there is a big chance for a great relationship.
+But if one person says “no,” there is little chance for a great relationship.

 Let love be without hypocrisy.
 Abhor what is evil.
 Cling to what is good.
 Be kindly affectionate to one another with brotherly love, in honor giving preference to one another; not lagging in diligence, fervent in spirit, serving the Lord; rejoicing in hope, patient in tribulation, continuing steadfastly in prayer; distributing to the needs of the saints, given to hospitality.

 Bless those who persecute you; bless and do not curse.
 Rejoice with those who rejoice, and weep with those who weep.
 Be of the same mind toward one another.
 Do not set your mind on high things, but associate with the humble.
 Do not be wise in your own opinion. - Romans 12:9–16

 So that highlights some undesired news for relationships.
 You may be doing everything right, but if the other person is not practicing a definition of a great relationship, the relationship most likely will not be great no matter how hard you work at it.

 There are four options for “practicing a definition of a great relationship” and the “actual relationship.”
 The Truth Table is an excellent device to help evaluate your thinking about two different ideas or elements.
 Specifically, it enables you to unlink the two things you think are connected.